How To Program In Javascript

 15.5 Distinguishing different error situations

-The error object passed into catch often contains a message.
+The error object in catch often contains a message.
+Inspect it to handle different problems differently.

 try {